Plumsail/forms-docs/SharePoint/designer/form-sets.rst

 -------------------------------------------------------------
 You are not limited to checking current user's group membership, using custom routing you can use any logic to redirect users to specific form.
 With custom routing, you can check current item's field values, user's properties, such as title or department, or any other information from SharePoint.
-Based on this information, you can redirect users to different Form Sets or URLs.
+Based on this information, you can redirect users to different Form sets or URLs.

 Custom routing always takes priority over group routing.
 So, if your custom code returns ID of a Form Set, users will get redirected to the corresponding URL or Form Set all the time, even if they do not belong to the selected groups for this Form Set.
-Custom routing is configured for all Forms and Form Sets of the current Content Type.
+Custom routing is configured for all Forms and Form sets of the current Content Type.
 Each Content Type has its own custom routing configuration.

 .. note::   This can also be used to provide :doc:`different forms for different languages <../how-to/language>`.